Saafke/CHOC-renderer/README.md

 ## Notes

 #### Objects used in this dataset
-- The objects in this dataset are all downloaded from ShapeNetSem.
+- The objects in this dataset are all downloaded from [ShapeNetSem](https://shapenet.org/).
 - They are rescaled.
-See the dimensions of each object in our paper.
+See the dimensions of each object in our [webpage](https://corsmal.eecs.qmul.ac.uk/pose.html).
 - They are centered such that the origin of the objects is at height 0 of the object, and in the center for the other two dimensions.
 You can use center.py to do this automatically.
 - For some objects, the textures don't show up in Blender.
 To fix this, take a look at this answer: https://blender.stackexchange.com/questions/89010/materials-not-applied-after-importing-obj-shapenet/188192#188192

-#### Grasps created in this dataset

-- For instructions, see grasp_instructions.md in this repo.